 The first thing you need to do is encourage your loved one to schedule an appointment with an audiologist, who can thoroughly test your parent’s hearing and figure out exactly what’s causing the hearing loss.
 In some cases, hearing loss is caused by underlying health issues that must be treated right away.
 If you can’t find an audiologist in your area, ask your parent’s primary doctor for recommendations.

 Hearing loss and other age-related conditions could make it challenging for your loved one to live alone at home safely.
 Every senior has different needs when aging in place.
-Some simply need occasional assistance with household chores, while others may be managing a serious illness and require more extensive live-in care.
-Rocklin seniors can count on Home Care Assistance to provide the in-home care they need and deserve.
+Some simply need occasional assistance with household chores, while others may be managing a serious illness and require more extensive Live in care.
+Roseville seniors can count on Home Care Assistance to provide the in-home care they need and deserve.

 2. Take a Look at Hearing Aids